 Be it fashion design, product design or another division: Although these professions sound very attractive in terms of content, they have the reputation of being little in demand.
 It is therefore worth taking a closer look at the topic.

-In the past few years, digitization has created numerous new areas in which designers are now needed.
+Digitization has brought forth numerous new areas in recent years, in which designers are now needed.
 One of them is the so-called interface design.
-This is the design of user interfaces, i.e. the interfaces between man and machine.
-In addition to the pure appearance, usability plays a major role, i.e. the interaction must be easy to understand and effective, so that the operator can make better operative decisions.
-The interface or user interface designers are therefore responsible for optimally designing interactive surfaces and not only need creative, but also (psycho) logical skills.
+This involves the design of user interfaces, i.e. the interfaces between man and machine.
+In addition to the pure appearance, usability plays a major role, i.e. interaction must light Be understandable and effective so that the operator makes better operational decisions.
+The interface or user interface designers are therefore responsible for optimally designing interactive surfaces and need not only creative but also (psychological) logical ones Competencies.

-It is an exciting job with excellent prospects for the future, because digitalization will need more and more interfaces of this kind in the long term, and therefore more and more specialized designers are needed.
-Although there are definitely career changers in this area, the classic educational path leads to a degree in communication or media design.
-There is (yet) no corresponding training, but some interface designers also take the path of a training profession in the field of computers and design in order to then switch to the "UI" area, as it is called.
+It is therefore an exciting profession with excellent future prospects, because digitization will require more and more such interfaces in the long term and therefore more and more designers who specialize in them will be needed.
+Although there are certainly lateral entrants in this area, the classic educational path leads via one Study in the field of communication or media design.
+A corresponding Vocational Training does not (yet) exist, but some interface designers also take the path of an apprenticeship in the field of computers and design in order to then switch to the "UI" field, as it is called.

-This job may sound like an absolute dream job to many enthusiastic gamers.
-In fact, the main task of the game designer is to develop games for consoles, the Internet, smartphones or the computer.
-He can work more in the area of ideas and conception or more in the concrete design and programming of the games.
-So if you want to become a game designer, you can develop storylines, create 3D models of game characters, design game worlds and take on many other exciting and creative activities.
+This job should sound like an absolute dream job to many enthusiastic gamers.
+In fact, the game designer's primary job is to create games for consoles, the Internet, smartphones or the computer to develop.
+He can be more active in the area of ideas and conception or increasingly in the concrete design and programming of the games.
+So if you want to become a game designer, you can develop storylines here, 3D models of game characters draw up, design game worlds and take on many other exciting and creative activities.

-Because of the increasing popularity of such games, the career opportunities for game designers are very good in the future.
-There is a high probability that demand will continue to increase and the job profile could diversify.
-However, the competition is also fierce, because as I said, many (young) people see their dream job in game design.
-In addition, most large developer studios are not based in Germany, at least so far.
+Due to the increasing popularity of such games, career opportunities for game designers are in Future very good.
+Demand will most likely continue to rise and the job description could diversify.
+However, the competition is also fierce because, as I said, many (young) people see game design as their dream job.
+In addition, most of the major developer studios are not based in Germany, at least not until now.
 There should therefore be a certain willingness to move to the USA or Asia.

-As in many design professions, there is not only one way to become a game designer.
+As in many design professions, there isn't just one path to success Career as a game designer.
 One possibility is private training at an appropriate academy, where the budding designers acquire both theoretical knowledge and practical experience.
-But a game design study is also possible or the way via a related course such as media technology or media informatics.
+But a game design degree is also possible, or you can take a related degree such as media technology or media informatics.

 But not all design professions with a future have to design digital products.
 Instead, there are other, innovative job profiles in the creative field that can also achieve good things.
 At least with the energy efficiency designer.
 As the name suggests, it is responsible for designing buildings, products and other goods so that they are not only attractive, but also climate-friendly and therefore energy-efficient.

-The profession is still relatively unknown, but its importance will increase in the future in the face of climate change.
-The fastest way to become an energy efficiency designer is to study accordingly, because more and more universities are offering the course.
-But architects, supply technicians, civil engineers, mechanical engineers, building physicists and environmental technicians are also often active as career changers in energy efficiency design.
+The profession is still relatively unknown, but it will become so Significance increase in the future due to climate change.
+The quickest way to become an energy efficiency designer is to do a degree, as more and more universities are offering the course.
+But architects, supply engineers, civil engineers, mechanical engineers, building physicists or environmental engineers are also often active as career changers in energy efficiency design.

-Many classic activities such as packaging design are still in demand.
-In this case, the designers are responsible for giving products a face, i.e. designing them in an appealing way and conveying the desired message.
-Because the design of the packaging largely determines what (potential) buyers associate with the product and whether they buy it or not.
-At the same time, the packaging must also be functional and meet physical requirements - for example, the packaging needs an optimal size and handling, must also be visually appealing, Keep food fresh and be water-repellent ... or something like that, depending on the product.
+Many classic activities such as packaging design are also still in demand.
+In this case, the designers are responsible for giving products a face, i.e. making them appealing and doing the desired message to mediate.
+Because the design of the packaging determines to a large extent what (potential) buyers associate with the product and whether they buy it or not.
+At the same time, the packaging must also be functional and meet physical requirements - for example, the packaging must be optimally sized and easy to handle, must also be visually appealing, Keep food fresh and be water-repellent ... or something like that, depending on the product.

-It is therefore a profession that combines creative with technical aspects.
-It is about using the minimal space perfectly, representing the brand and at the same time making sure that the product stands out on the shelf.
-The designers need an understanding of colors and shapes, short slogans and the combination of materials.
-All in all, the packaging designer is a real all-rounder and is currently in great demand on the job market.
-Ultimately, the competitive pressure is not only increasing due to the growing e-commerce.
-A corresponding course of study can be taken to become a packaging designer.
-But the lateral entry through a study in communication design is also conceivable or at an art college with a focus on packaging design.
+It is therefore a profession that combines creative and technical aspects.
+It's about making the most of the minimal space that Brand to represent and at the same time ensure that the product stands out on the shelf.
+The designers need an understanding of colors and shapes, short slogans and the Combination of materials.
+All in all, the packaging designer is a real all-rounder and is currently in high demand on the job market.
+After all, the competitive pressure is not only increasing because of the growing e-commerce.
+In order to become a packaging designer, you can take a relevant degree.
+But lateral entry is also conceivable by studying communication design or at an art college with a focus on packaging design.

-So if you are interested in the design of everyday objects, you will certainly find a job of your choice in the broad field of industrial designers.
-What he has to bring with him to this job is, in addition to creativity, a technical understanding and the ability to work with different materials and to be able to put yourself in the target groups.
+Anyone who is interested in the design of everyday objects will certainly find a job to their liking in the broad field of industrial design.
+What he has to bring with him for this job is beside the point creativity also a technical understanding and the ability to work with different materials and to be able to empathize with the target groups.
 Then he finds an exciting job with many faces.

 The path to becoming an industrial designer is through a degree.
 Here, too, there are now special courses at various colleges and universities.
 However, as in almost every design profession, it is also possible to start as an engineer, designer, mechanical engineer or from other design areas such as glass design.

-And last but not least, the medical designer should not be missing from the list of the most sought-after and exciting design professions.
-After all, this is also an industry that will grow rather than shrink in the future and will experience a variety of innovations - for example through the use of 3D printers.
-In principle, the medical designer is responsible for the design of all types of medical devices.
-This can be prostheses as well as hospital beds.
-The goal is not only good ergonomics, but also a look that does not scare the patient or is as lifelike as possible to stick to the example of the prosthesis, is as lifelike as possible.
+And last but not least, the medical designer should not be missing from the list of the currently most sought-after and most exciting design professions.
+After all, this is one too Industry, which will grow rather than shrink in the future and experience a variety of innovations in the process – for example through the use of 3D printers.
+In principle, the medical designer is therefore responsible for the design of all types of medical products.
+These can be prostheses as well as hospital beds.
+Objective is not only good ergonomics, but also an appearance that the patient does not care about Anxiety or, to stay with the example of the prosthesis, is as lifelike as possible.

 If you are interested in this career, there are unfortunately only limited possibilities, because the degree in medical design has so far hardly been offered.
 However, this does not mean that the profession cannot nevertheless be undertaken through a related degree or training in medicine or design.